|Guide||♦||144 Triplogs||1 Topic|

 The O’odham word for the Red-Tailed hawk.

 This old undesignated trail is now the NW portion of the T-Bone Loop Trail.
-The description below is by the world-famous Sid when it was a use trail dubbed Warrior.
+The description below was by the world-famous Sid when it was a use-trail dubbed Warrior.

 Take a trail west and slightly south for about 200 meters.
-At this point. the Warrior trail takes a sharp left, and heads steeply up a prominent ridge for about 1 mile, to the summit of 'star peak'.
+At this point, the Warrior trail takes a sharp left and heads steeply up a prominent ridge for about 1 mile to the summit of 'star peak'.
 The elevation gain is about 1000 feet.
 One can descend the same way, or follow an eastern ridge for 1.2 miles to the Ma Ha Tauk trail, and turn left and return to the trailhead.
-One can also turn right at Star peak, and in .5 mile meet the Alta Trail.
+One can also turn right at Star peak, and in 0.5 miles, meet the Alta Trail.
 Either take the Alta Trail to the left and descend 1.5 miles to the San Juan road. or turn right and hike 3 miles to the Alta Trailhead at San Juan Point.
 For most people, the ascent up the warrior trail will take at least 25 minutes.

 Check out the Official Route and Triplogs.